bpx-chain/synapse-node/waku/README.md

 ## Using Metrics

-Metrics are available for Waku nodes.
+Metrics are available for Synapse nodes.

 ```bash
 make wakunode2